-Graduate Center and Stop and Go Center.
-The "Graduate Center" building at the corner of 12^{th} Avenue and 12^{th} Street and the SGC at the corner of 19^{th} Avenue and University Drive include faculty labs and student office spaces.
-Graduate research assistants can have desk space and computers available.
+Graduate Center.
+The Graduate Center at the corner of 12th Avenue and 12th Street includes faculty labs and student office spaces.
+Graduate research assistants have desk space and computers available.

 Group Decision Center.
 The GDC is a technology laboratory that provides GroupSystems software enabling anonymous discussion among small groups of participants.
 Students can use the GDC to conduct anonymous focus group interviews.
 Transcripts of all discussions are automatically generated.